 If you are not invited to an OGTT as a result of screening, you may still be tested for diabetes if, for example, there is significant glucose in your urine at a clinic appointment, your baby is found to be large, or a scan shows there is a lot of amniotic fluid around your baby.

 Most women with gestational diabetes will have uncomplicated pregnancies and healthy babies.
 The adverse effects of the condition are directly related to the blood sugar level.
 Therefore, the better controlled your blood sugar, the lower the risk of all of the complications.
 Some of the potential effects of a high sugar level include:

-Because of all of the risks above, it is very important to treat gestational diabetes to control blood sugar levels.
+As all of the negative consequences of GDM are a direct result of the glucose level, it is very important to treat gestational diabetes to control blood sugar levels.
 The majority of women with pregnancy diabetes will be able to do this with exercise and diet alone.
 One in five women will need to have treatment either with tablets (metformin) or insulin injections.

 Gestational diabetes in labour

-- Gestational diabetes is a relatively common condition, affecting 18% of pregnancies.
+- Gestational diabetes is a common condition affecting 2-5% of pregnancies

 - The more uncontrolled your blood sugar levels are, the higher the risk of you developing complications